How To Make An Awesome Candy Buffet On A Small Budget

 If you have gone to a wedding or baby shower, birthday, or bar mitzvah recently, chances are you have enjoyed a candy buffet.
 Candy buffets are the most popular party trend around.
 However, if you decided to create your own candy buffet, beware.
 The expense of a candy buffet can get out of control very quickly.
 But, it doesn’t have to.
 We will share some tips with you on how to make a great candy buffet while staying on budget.
+First of all, dagashi is a great place to shop for delicious and fun Japanese treats.

 - The first thing you need is a bulk candy store.
 This is the secret to getting the candy you want, in the quantities and colors you want, at a much lower price than buying it locally.
 They also save you time because the candy is shipped directly to you (or where you authorize).
 Shipping charges are consolidated to save money.
 (Please note: if you include chocolate in your order, pay close attention to the temperature of the venue and storage of the candy.
 In some cases, it costs extra to get chocolate safely to you.)